rgriv/states/README.txt

 Pandas, geopandas, os, matplotlib, numpy, mpld3

+To run the server, cd into the folder through terminal, cd into mysite then type: python manage.py runserver

+In your browser go to http://127.0.0.1:8000/states/display/

+Now you can toggle through the different options.

 Project Purpose:
 Our original purpose was to investigate the relationship between household debt (such as student loans and credit cards) and civilian non-aggricultural workforce participation.